Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	![](media/missing-values.png)

-1. The TAIL_NUM column is missing some values, but it won't be used in any of your analysis.
-Use the following statement to remove it from the DataFrame:
+1. The TAIL_NUM column is missing some values, but it won't be used in any of your analyses, so use the following statement to remove it from the DataFrame:

 	```python
 	del df['TAIL_NUM']